Wildlife Road Awareness

 This young red-necked wallaby joey was rescued after his mother was sadly hit and killed by a car.
 WIRES volunteers rescue many animals who have unfortunately become a victim of an accidental collision with motor vehicles on our roads.

-While in many cases the accidents may be unavoidable there are things you can do to reduce the risk to wildlife and to help any pouch young and prevent further wildlife casualties.
+While in many cases the accident may be unavoidable there are things you can do to reduce the risk to wildlife and to help any pouch young and prevent further wildlife casualties.

-If you do accidentally hit any animal please stop whenever it is safe to do so and always check the pouch and the nearby area for young animals.
+- If you do accidentally hit any animal please stop whenever it is safe to do so and always check the pouch and the nearby area for young animals.
+Read our Driver Brochure to find out how to be prepared.
 Always approach any animal with care as injured animals will be very scared and may lash out.
 If you do find a young animal in a pouch it will need to be kept warm and quiet until you can call WIRES 1300 094 737 or a nearby vet for help.
 Remember echidnas and wombats also may have pouch young and collisions can result in very young animals being 'thrown' from the pouch so it is important to check the surrounding area as well as the pouch.